 Which NAS Model?

 A compatible Synology NAS is required for ABB, looking up the models is easy and straightforward on the Synology ABB page.
-The current supported models are shown in the below screenshot.

 To have a better performance of global deduplication and efficiency of restoration, ABB leverages Btrfs file system on the selected models.
 Synology recommends to have at least 4GB RAM or more on your NAS in order to concurrently backup 10 devices at most.